 Plainsboro’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Plainsboro is an extremely ethnically-diverse town.
 The people who call Plainsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plainsboro residents report their race to be Asian, followed by White.
-Important ancestries of people in Plainsboro include German, Italian, Polish, and Russian.
+Important ancestries of people in Plainsboro include Irish, German, Italian, English, and Polish.

 The most common language spoken in Plainsboro is English.
-Other important languages spoken here include Other Asian languages and Chinese.
+Other important languages spoken here include Langs. of India and Other Asian languages.